ooni/ooni.org/content/post/not-quite-network-censorship.md

 ## NS records pointing to a CNAME is a bad practice

-The `NS` records of the affected domains are `americadonorte.upx.com.br` and `americalatina.upx.com.br` were these records are `CNAME` records in the `upx.com.br` zone and according to [RFC's 1996 common DNS errors section](https://tools.ietf.org/html/rfc1912#section-2.4) (dating back around 11 years ago): "*Having NS records pointing to a CNAME is bad and may conflict
+The `NS` records of the affected domains are `americadonorte.upx.com.br` and `americalatina.upx.com.br`.
+These records are `CNAME` records in the `upx.com.br` zone and according to [RFC's 1996 common DNS errors section](https://tools.ietf.org/html/rfc1912#section-2.4) (dating back around 11 years ago): "*Having NS records pointing to a CNAME is bad and may conflict